 Contact the MCB office before applying.
 Staff can help you determine whether the materials you need qualify for Youth Services funding.

-A separate application must be filed for each legally blind child in the household.
-Gather the following required documents for each child:
+Two steps required — a separate application must be filed for each child in the household.

-• Current eye report from a licensed ophthalmologist or qualifying organization — dated within the current school year
+A letter from a licensed ophthalmologist or qualifying organization, dated within the current school year.
+Required for each child. -

 Missouri Council of the Blind